mozilla/webxr/designdocs/permissions.md

 Concerns about granting at page load time are
 * users may be requested to approve multiple permissions one after another, creating click fatigue.
 * if all apps request permissions at start, the user has no information to judge whether or not they should grant this, because they haven’t entered the experience yet.
+* multiple permissions requests could be confusing.
+For example, if the UA initially creates an AR session with just poses + hit test, it may show a session consent prompt that says "the site does not get access to camera images".
+If the app then requests camera frames during the session, it would be confusing to pop up a new prompt that contradicts this and asks for site camera access after all.

 Concerns about granting requests once already inside of immersive mode are:
 * access requests when inside immersive mode should be done with some sort of a secure method, such as a dedicated hardware button, so that applications cannot spoof such permissions.